This is a heart-tugging story of chance, survival, recovery, inspiration and fame for a little Dolphin who would not give up.

 As the first artificial tail ever created for a dolphin, the team had to develop and learn new techniques and materials that would be compatible in a water environment and on the dolphin's sensitive skin.

-After a challenging year and half of design and testing effort, the team successfully created and fitted a new tail to Winter.
+After a challenging year and half of design and testing effort, the team successfully created and fitted a new tail.
 The prosthetic tail was like a form-fitting sleeve that was strapped on with flukes on the end for swimming.
-With help from the team, Winter had to learn to use muscles to move this artificial tail in a dolphin's normal up and down motion.
+With help from the team, Winter had to learn to use muscles to move this artificial tail in the normal up and down motion.

 The tail was a success, and in fact, one of the technologies developed by Hanger was a special silicone gel sleeve they named WintersGel™ which is now used to make prosthetic limbs more comfortable for humans as well!